Secrets of an Organized Person

 Set your priorities.
 It's easy to fritter away the time you do get to yourself -- the kids go to bed early and you find yourself sucked in to a "Real Housewives" marathon.
 The key to maximizing the time you do get to yourself is to spend some time thinking about what activities are truly important to you.
 Once you know what activities you're truly craving, you'll be able to make better use of those moments.
 "It's rarely true that time doesn't exist," Wiss says.
 "You can use the few minutes you have while waiting to pick up your child from school to phone an old friend or meditate for a few minutes, create a photo album or work on a hobby while you're watching TV, or turn off the TV completely and go do something more meaningful."

 Book the child care.
 To ensure that you take a chunk of time for yourself on a regular basis, add a few hours for yourself in to your child care needs.
-If you don't have room in the babysitting budget for more hours, consider a babysitting swap with another family (Care.com has a babysitting co-op and a care exchange).
+If you don't have room in the babysitting budget for more hours, consider a babysitting swap with another family (Care.com has a babysitting co-op).
 Knowing that you've got that time to do something for yourself or with your partner will give you something to look forward to every week.